curvedinf/dir-assistant/README.md

 ## Limitations

 - This project uses a naive approach for including files in the current working directory.
 For this reason, it will only work well with projects that can be contained in your LLM's context window.
+- It only detects and reads text files at this time.

 ## Recommended Models